Unit 5: Learning Differently: Joey Pigza Swallowed the Key

 Students read, discuss and write about the novel Joey Pigza Swallowed the Key, focusing on how the author develops characters and relationships, and giving them a glimpse into the life of a child with ADHD.

 This novel allows students to genuinely connect with a character and fully immerse themselves in the mind of a character.
 Therefore, the main focus of this unit is on deeply understanding character, character relationships, and how relationships can both positively and negatively impact the way a character views himself or herself.
 The author, Jack Gantos, includes a lot of incredibly powerful descriptive and figurative language to help readers connect with Joey.
-Therefore, another focus of this unit is on analyzing the author’s use of figurative language and description, and noticing how it deepens a reader’s understanding of characters and plot.
+Therefore, another focus of this unit is on analyzing the author’s use of figurative language and description, and noticing how it deepens a reader’s understanding of the characters and plot.
+When discussing the text, students focus on critiquing and analyzing the reasoning of others, using what they learned from previous units on how to clarify and share their own thoughts and how to engage with the thinking of others to push the discussion to a deeper level.

 Fishtank Plus for ELA